Columbia PFG Terminal Tackle Hoodie Review

 The hood is no doubt functional, providing coverage to the face as much as the head if pulled up fully.
 There's no option to cinch the hood like some of the other products we've tested using a button around the neck, so expect the hood to come off during breezy conditions or high-flying adventures.
 The sleeves are long and stretch a bit at the wrist when needed, a nice benefit to have if you also prefer UPF gloves over sunscreen, or just don't want to worry about re-applying.

-In cool breezes, the shirt felt nice, even airy.
-But when things turned humid during a test week in Costa Rica, it felt somewhat suffocating and sticky until it dried again.
-Breathability is going to be a natural advantage to most products in this test, given their overall purpose, but some will be better at it than others.
-The button-down samples in this test have more opportunity for air to pass through, especially those with back and yoke vents, such as Columbia's other Omni-Shade entry, the long-sleeved Silver Ridge, Patagonia's Sol Patrol II, and Mountain Hardwear's Canyon.
+Those things aside, in cool breezes, the shirt feels nice, even airy.
+But when things turn humid, it feels somewhat suffocating and sticky until it dries again.
+Breathability is going to be a natural advantage to most products in this test, given their overall purpose, but some will be better at it than others, and, overall, the button-down samples in this test have more opportunity for air to pass through.

-Columbia's PFG Terminal Tackle Hoodie smartly lacks in external features.
-It simply doesn't need them.
+The Terminal smartly lacks in external features — the minimalistic design should be noted as a feature itself.
 However, the large hood, long-sleeves, and flowy design are what contribute to its effectiveness, and as such, it doesn't need sleeve straps, high-button collars, back vents, or hidden pockets.
 That said, this shirt could benefit significantly from hood and hem drawcords, and even thumb-loops.
 Such features would immediately put it into a higher technical category.

-For its best application, this men's sun shirt a terrific value at under $45 in almost all online retail destinations found on Google.
+For its best application, this men's sun shirt is a pretty good value.
 It's durable and does its job: protects you from the sun.
 If you're looking for an all-around hiker or multi-use sun-shirt, the lack of features suggests the value isn't there, even at the average price.
 We can't give it huge props for value as we've tested other products that are just a little less expensive that perform just as good overall.

 The Columbia PFG Terminal Tackle Hoodie is a non-technical, limited use top for long periods of sun exposure.
-In terms of blocking sun rays, it performs as promised.
+In terms of blocking sun rays, it performs just as promised.
 It doesn't wick sweat as well as others tested, is difficult to size correctly, and its massive sleeve brand turns everyone into a Columbia fishing ambassador.
 But if all you're looking for is a sun-protecting piece of gear at a fair price, this works well.